 Dirty surfaces and hands, dusty equipment all increase the chances of introducing bacteria to your brew, thereby increasing the chances of spoiling it.

-Remember that even a small amount of contaminant will impact the overall flavor, colour, and clarity of your brew.
+Remember that even a small amount of contaminant will impact the overall flavor, color, and clarity of your brew.

 Failing to Use Pure Water